 Meteors can appear in a range of colours, including red, white, blue, and green (Opik 2004).
 In scientific terms, the colour is dependent on the chemical composition of the meteoroid and the temperature at which it burns (Murad and Williams 2002).
 The variation in colours of meteors seems to have no major role in Torres Strait traditions.
-Alo Tapim (2015, 2016) explains that the Meriam people associate Maier with ur (fire).
+Alo Tapim (2015; 2016) explains that the Meriam people associate Maier with ur (fire).
 For this reason, Maier dances are associated with fire and performed with dancers carrying lit torches (see Hamacher et al. 2017).
 Haddon (1908: 154) records that the Meriam people also refer to red body paint as maier.
 Bodies of the dead were painted in whole or part with maier, or it was used to colour motifs carved into the skin.
-The association with fire is reflected in the placename of a reef between Erub and Mer, called Meiri, or Mary, Reef (divided into a larger and smaller reef).
-Ron Day (2016) described being able to see flames on or near the reef.
+The association with fire is reflected in the placename of a reef between Erub and Mer.
+Called Meiri or Mary Reef (divided into a larger and smaller reef), Ron Day (2016) described being able to see flames on or near the reef.
 He said his parents described it as spirits preparing a Maier and colloquially called it Maier Reef.

 If the meteoroid is large enough, generally coinciding with a fireball having a minimum visual magnitude of -8, it may fragment due to increasing ram pressure overcoming the tensile strength of the meteoroid as it transverses the atmosphere (Opik 2004).
-The fragments falling from the main mass of the meteoroid are described by Alo Tapim (2015) and John Barsa (2015) as 'sparks' in English, or uiruir in Meriam Mir.
+The fragments falling from the main mass of the meteoroid are described by Alo Tapim (2015) and John Barsa (2015) as 'sparks' in English, or uir-uir in Meriam Mir.
 The uir-uir indicate the size of the deceased person's family; the more numerous the uir-uir, the larger the family.
-Similar to Meriam traditions, the Kaurareg of Muralag considered a fragmented meteor to mean the spirit had lots of children (Haddon 1890: 434, Haddon 1904: 360, Moore 1979: 156).
+Similar to Meriam traditions, the Kaurareg of Muralag considered a fragmented meteor to mean the spirit had lots of children (Haddon 1890: 434; Haddon 1904: Moore 1979: 156).
 Fragmenting fireballs are very bright, representing people with large families who are generally more revered and are more likely to have a higher social standing.
 Thus, a fragmenting fireball reinforces the relationship between brightness and that person's importance in the community.

 If a fireball fragments, it is more likely to explode in the atmosphere and cause a sonic boom.
 In Meriam traditions, this sound is called dum - an onomatopoeic term associated with the booming sound of a large drum.
 All of the elders explained that the dum signifies a person's spirit has returned home.
 Many of the Meriam interviewed described hearing the dum when they saw the Maier.
-John Barsa (2015) said he once saw a Maier and the accompanying dum shake the island, flying towards a creek named Dumapat (meaning Dum Creek: pat = creek).
-The Maier's trajectory reinforced the relationship between object and place, as well as further supporting the high social standing of that person to the observer and/or community.
+John Barsa (2015) said he once saw a Maier and the accompanying dum shook the island.
+Barsa (2015) said he saw a Maier headed toward Dumapat when it made the dum sound.
+The Maier's trajectory reinforced the relationship between object and place, as well as further supporting the high social standing of that person to the observer and/ or community.